fog/fog/lib/fog/rackspace/examples/README.md

 ## Credentials

-Examples will prompt for Rackspace Open Cloud Credentials.
-To skip these prompts create a `.fog` with containing the following:
+Examples will prompt for Rackspace Open Cloud credentials.
+Prompts can be skipped by creating a `.fog` file in the user's home directory.
+This is an example of a `.fog` file for the Rackspace Open Cloud:

 	default:
     	rackspace_username: RACKSPACE_USERNAME
-    	rackspace_api_key: RACkSPACE_API_KEY
+    	rackspace_api_key: RACKSPACE_API_KEY

-Replace captialized values with the appropriate information.
+***Note:* Replace capitalized values with the appropriate credential information.*

 ## Executing

-To execute these using `bundler`:
+To execute scripts using `bundler`:

 	bundle exec ruby <script>

-To execute these without `bundler`:
+To execute scripts without `bundler`:

 	ruby <script>

 ## Support and Feedback

 Your feedback is appreciated!
 If you have specific issues with the **fog** SDK, developers should file an [issue via Github](https://github.com/fog/fog/issues).

 For general feedback and support requests, send an email to: <sdk-support@rackspace.com>.